 By 1989, Scatliff had returned to Winnipeg and formed Scatliff & Rech Landscape Architects Incorporated with Ken Rech, a Winnipeg-based landscape architect who had apprenticed with Hilderman Feir Witty and Associates until forming his own firm in 1979.
-Rech’s partnership with Scatliff was short-lived and by 1991, Rech continued on with his own firm, Ken Rech Landscape Architects Inc..
-During the two-year partnership, Scatliff & Rech grew substantially and former peers from the University of Manitoba, Deron Miller and Cheryl Oakden, joined the firm and went on to be key associates.
+Rech’s partnership with Scatliff was short-lived and by 1991, Rech continued on with his own firm, Ken Rech Landscape Architects Inc. During the two-year partnership, Scatliff & Rech had grown substantially and former peers from the University of Manitoba, Deron Miller and Cheryl Oakden, joined the firm and went on to be key associates.
 Following Rech’s departure, Scatliff, Miller, and Oakden continued under the name Scatliff & Associates.
-The three landscape architects worked extremely well together and their collaborations resulted in some of the most important projects of the time, such as the Assiniboine Riverwalk, to which Scatliff received the International Downtown Association Design Award for in 1992.
+The three landscape architects worked extremely well together and their collaborations resulted in some of the most important projects of the time, such as the Assiniboine Riverwalk, for which Scatliff received the International Downtown Association Design Award in 1992.
 In 1998, Derek Murray, also a graduate of the University of Manitoba, joined Scatliff & Associates.
-After Murray had been with the firm for a couple years, the firm’s name changed to Scatliff+Miller+Murray and the firm now has offices in Winnipeg, Regina, and Calgary.
+After Murray had been with the firm for a couple of years, the firm’s name changed to Scatliff+Miller+Murray and the firm now has offices in Winnipeg, Regina, and Calgary.

 Another incredibly important project for the firm came in 1999 when Izzy Asper, the businessman, lawyer, and politician, engaged Scatliff to assist in developing a proposal for the first National Museum outside of Ottawa.
-This proposal was presented to Prime Minister Chretien and marked the beginning of a project that would later become the Canadian Museum for Human Rights (CMHR).
+This proposal was presented to Prime Minister Jean Chretien and marked the beginning of a project that would later become the Canadian Museum for Human Rights (CMHR).
 Scatliff+Miller+Murray were enlisted as the landscape architects for the CMHR and Scatliff was a Special Advisor.